-I took part in market research surveys after work to earn extra cash.
+I took part in market research surveys after work and paid online surveys to earn extra cash.
 I had a very easy pregnancy so this wasn’t a burden to me and I’ve never been the type to put my feet up and relax.
 I like being busy.

 Downsize Your House (and ignore expectations)